davep/pinboard.el/README.md

 `pinboard.el` is an Emacs client for [Pinboard](https://pinboard.in/).

-Currently the early days of a work in progress.
-As such, if you play with it right now, don't be shocked if something is missing or plain broken.

 To get started, visit [your password settings page](https://pinboard.in/settings/password) on Pinboard and get the API token that's displayed there.
 Then edit `~/.authinfo` and add a line like